Orpheum Theatre (Los Angeles): History

-The first site for the Orpheum vaudeville circuit was the Grand Opera House, also known as the Grand Theater, 110 S. Main Street (built 1884, closed 1937).

-The second Orpheum venue was the Orpheum Theatre (previously known as the Los Angeles Theatre and later known as the Lyceum Theatre, at 227 S. Spring Street (opened 1888, closed 1941).

-The third venue was the Orpheum Theatre now known as the Palace Theatre, 630 S. Broadway (built 1911, still standing).
+The first site for the Orpheum vaudeville circuit in Los Angeles was the Grand Opera House.
+The second venue was the Orpheum Theatre (previously known as the Los Angeles Theatre and later known as the Lyceum Theatre) at 227 S. Spring Street.
+The third venue was the Orpheum Theatre at 630 S. Broadway, now known as the Palace Theatre.

-Venue performers

-Soon after it was opened, it was a popular venue for burlesque queen Sally Rand, the Marx Brothers, Will Rogers, Judy Garland (singing with her family as Frances "Baby" Gumm) and comedian Jack Benny, as well as jazz greats Lena Horne, Ella Fitzgerald and Duke Ellington.
+Soon after this venue opened, it became popular for burlesque queen Sally Rand, the Marx Brothers, Will Rogers, Judy Garland (singing with her family as Frances "Baby" Gumm) and comedian Jack Benny, as well as jazz greats Lena Horne, Ella Fitzgerald and Duke Ellington.
 Vaudeville acts were still playing the Orpheum as late as 1950.

 In the 1960s, the theater held rock 'n' roll concerts featuring Little Richard, Aretha Franklin and Little Stevie Wonder.
 The restored Orpheum Theatre is now a venue for live concerts, movie premieres, and location shoots.
 The love metal band HIM played there for their live CD/DVD album Digital Versatile Doom.
 The 2010 Streamy Awards were live broadcast from the theater.